 Sciatica foot numbness can be treated with drugs, injections and surgery.
 Alternative herbal treatments and home treatments are also beneficial.
 Simple home treatments include hot and cold compress, preparations of garlic, potato juice, celery, horseradish etc.

+A good sports medicine doctor or chiropractor can show you the proper exercises to heal the sciatic nerve and how to build up the core muscles.
+A strong core of your body can prevent another sciatic nerve injury in the future.
 Exercise is an important process to reduce the sciatica pain and the foot numbness caused by sciatica.
 Exercise improves the blood circulation, and keeps the body active.

 Yoga and meditation can help in the complete relaxation of body, and also reduce stress.